RatherRude/Elite-Dangerous-AI-Integration/docs/advanced/freeSetup.md

 - Tricky to set up, as it is still highly experimental
 - May struggle with multilingual input/output
 - Higher latency than cloud services

+## 5. Vision Configuration
+Vision requires an LLM that is multimodal or has image-understanding (e.g. text-from-image) capabilities.
+It can be the same as the main LLM or a smaller model dedicated to vision.
+Same serving options as the main LLM (LM Studio, Ollama, cloud, etc.).

+## 6. Embedding Configuration
+Embedding is used to search the logbook—a persistent memory stored in a vector database.
+Entries are compared via embeddings to find the most relevant ones.
+For a free setup, use the plugin first; AIServer is the other option.

+### 6.1 Using Gemma plugin (local, recommended)
+The [Gemma embedding plugin](../plugins/index.md#first-official-plugins) is the official free local embedding from COVAS Labs.
+Download from [Releases](https://github.com/COVAS-Labs/plugin-gemma-embedding/releases), extract to your `plugins` folder, and select it in COVAS:NEXT.
+Multilingual, minimal configuration.

+*Upsides:*
+- Free, local, no account required
+- Multilingual
+- Easiest free embedding setup

+*Downsides:*
+- Requires a GPU or capable CPU

+### 6.2 Using AIServer (local)
+You can read more about the AIServer [here](./AIServer.md).
+Use the **embeddinggemma-300m** model as the recommended option for embeddings.

+*Upsides:*
+- Can be used offline
+- It is free, except for the cost of the GPU and electricity
+- No rate limiting (except for the hardware)

+*Downsides:*
+- Tricky to set up, as it is still highly experimental
+- Higher latency than a dedicated plugin

+## Note on Google AI Studio

+Google AI Studio (aistudio.google.com) previously offered a daily free quota that made it a viable free option for LLM and multi-modal STT.
+They have since changed their daily rates and free tier limits; in its current state it is effectively unusable for free use.
+We have removed it from the recommended options above.
+If their free tier improves again in the future, you can still select Google AI Studio as LLM or STT provider in COVAS:NEXT if you have an API key.

 ## Troubleshooting